yashu1wwww/Youtube-Auto-Like-Subscribe-Comments/README.md

 Change the URL in the url.txt file to the URL you require and change the comment text if you need to your required comments in the 11th line.

-## i given 10 times comment will loop again and again if you want more
+## I have provided the comment 10 times, so the loop will continue repeatedly.
+If you desire more, modify line 66 with the number of comments you want

 After downloading the folder, extract it and open cmd.
 Enter "python" if you need to find the Python version.